 GardenersHQ

-Many people do not look forward to the Autumn/Fall, and especially to the Winter, as the days begin to darken and the weather begins to chill.
+Many people do not look forward to the Autumn, and especially to the Winter, as the days begin to darken and the weather begins to chill.

 However this time of year can be a wonderful time in the garden, so long as you choose the right plants.

-Looking out into your garden at all the beautiful colours can help lift ones spirit, even on the most miserable of days.
+Looking out into your garden at all the beautiful colors can help lift ones spirit, even on the most miserable of days.

-Ten Fall Flowers to Plant to Bring Colour to your Garden
+Ten Fall Flowers to Plant to Bring Color to your Garden

 Chrysanthemum

-These late flowering plants will create lovely colours in your garden.
-Chrysanthemums like to grow in full sunlight and are great to make flower cuttings from to bring some colour indoors.
+These late flowering plants will create lovely colors in your garden.
+Chrysanthemums like to grow in full sunlight and are great to make flower cuttings from to bring some color indoors.

 They should stay in bloom until the first hard frost of autumn.